wolkenheim/json-serializer/README.md

 I added the getJsonName() method to extract the new Name property and add it to a new attribute in the PropertyRule object.

+Nothing is happening though.
+We just extracted the rule but didn´t implement any functionality yet. buildNormalizedArray() in ObjectNormalizer class needs to handle this.
+The new getKey() method will handle this.
+If the jsonName attribute is set, use it.
+If not, return the properties name.
+This works.
+Output is now `'{"name":"Matt","different_name":"Waititi"}'`